Should you take the ACT or Digital SAT?

 Yes

-The math questions on the ACT cover topics in trigonometry and pre-calculus, which gives students an edge if they have taken these classes in school.
+The math questions on the ACT cover topics covered in most trigonometry and pre-calculus classes, which gives students an edge if they have taken these classes in school.
 If you have taken and mastered the material taught in these classes, consider taking the ACT.

 No